ceccott/apb_spi_slave/README.md

-# OBI SPI Slave
+# APB SPI Slave

+[!!
+WORK IN PROGRESS !!]

 This is an implementation of a simple SPI slave.
 An external microcontroller can use the SPI slave to access the memory of the SoC where this IP is instantiated.
-The SPI slave uses the OBI bus to access the memory of the target SoC.
+The SPI slave uses the APB bus to access the memory of the target SoC.

-It contains dual-clock FIFOs to perform the clock domain crossing from SPI to the SoC (OBI) domain.
+It contains dual-clock FIFOs to perform the clock domain crossing from SPI to the SoC (APB) domain.

-This IP depends on some PULP common cells like clock muxes, clock gates and clock inverters.
-Those can be found in the PULP common cells repository or in the PULPino RTL sources.
-The clock domain crossing functionality is reused from the AXI slice DC component, so make sure you compile the AXI slice DC when using this IP.
+This is a fork of [obi_spi_slave](https://github.com/esl-epfl/obi_spi_slave)